 “You have to roll with the people abusing you,” Higginson says.
 “You’ll come into the office on a Monday and have more than 100 emails abusing you.
 Some of them will be repetitive from the same owners.

-Things like ‘the noise is still loud, the music is still playing.’
+Things like ‘the noise are still loud, the music is still playing.’

-For things like this, there’s nothing you can do apart from ring the coppers.
+For things like this, there’s nothing you can do apart from the ring the coppers.